 Each team will receive an email the day before the week leading up to the expo containing this year's code jam theme and requirements.

-- All teams must pre-register for this event.
-Registration open February 1st.
+- All teams must pre-register for this event by March 31st.

 - All entries must be a fully functional game